Panzerschrek/U-00DC-Sprache-site/_posts/2023-08-11-dead-code-checks.md

 `nomangle` functions and functions with prototype in one of imported files are considered used.
 For now all virtual functions considered to be used, but only because it is hard to perform usage check for them.

-Class fields are considered unused, if they are referenced outside initialization code.
+Class fields are considered used, if they are referenced outside initialization code.
 If a field is initialized inside member access operator and/or inside class constructor initialization list, but not used later - an error for it will be generated.